-The New Registry Properties window appears. - 10.
-From the Action list, select Create. - 11.
-From the Hive list, leave the default value HKEY_LOCAL_MACHINE. - 12.In the Key Path field, type SOFTWARE\Nymi\NES.
+The New Registry Properties window appears.

-13.In the Value name section, type URL.
+- 11. From the Action list, select Create. - 12.
+From the Hive list, leave the default value HKEY_LOCAL_MACHINE. - 13.In the Key Path field, type SOFTWARE\Nymi\NES. - 14.In the Value name section, type URL.

-14.In the Value Data field, type https://nes_server/NES_service_name/where:
+15.In the Value Data field, type https://nes_server/NES_service_name/where:

-- nes_server is the FQDN of the NES host. - NES_service_name is the name of the service mapping for NES in IIS, which maps a virtual directory to a physical directory.
+- nes_server is the FQDN of the NES host.
+The FQDN consists of the <hostname>. <domain>.
+You can also find the FQDN by going to the terminal where NES was deployed and viewing the properties of the system.
+The nes_server is the Full computer name. - NES_service_name is the name of the service mapping for NES in IIS, which maps a virtual directory to a physical directory.